Enjoying an Elgol Boat trip is one of the best things to do on the Isle of Skye Scotland!

 How to get to Loch Coruisk

-- By boat - The 2 main companies offering boat trips to Loch Coruisk: Bella Jane and Misty Isle – I saw another boat but do not remember the name.
-I selected Bella Jane, my review is at the end of this article.
+- By boat from Elgol – The 2 main companies offering boat trips to Loch Coruisk: Bella Jane and Misty Isle – I saw another boat but do not remember the name.
+I selected Bella Jane.

-- To get to the Parking at Elgol, the road is very steep. if you need to go to the bathroom, don’t go all the way down, the white building near the secondary parking is the only public toilet (and as I mentionned it is very steep)
+- To get to the carpark at Elgol, the road is very steep. if you need to go to the bathroom, don’t go all the way down, the white building near the secondary carpark is the only public toilet (and as I mentioned it is very steep)

-- During peak season you might still have to park on the secondary parking.
+- During peak season you might still have to park on the secondary carpark.

 - Plan good walking shoes for Loch Coruisk.
 There is absolutely no path, and the ground can be wet, muddy and slippery

 - Wear layers.
 The wind is cold in Scotland.

 - Even if you are not planning a boat trip, the drive to Elgol Skye is great and once there you can walk around for great views of the Black Cuillin mountains.